There are two byproducts of portable sawmilling: firewood (offcuts) and sawdust.

 Use sawdust moistened with water to capture fine dust and grime on your workshop floor!
 Just pile the wet sawdust on the floor and use a broom to sweep it over a concrete floor.
 Keep any extra sawdust on hand for oil/fuel or other spills.

 When making furniture or building, use sawdust from the same wood you’re building with, to fill holes, cracks or gouges.
 Just mix the sawdust with wood glue until it turns in to putty then fill the damaged areas.
 Sawdust must be very fine when using it for repairs.

 If using a Clip-on or Dedicated Wide Slabber, you will produce much finer sawdust than with a sawmill.
-Mix with dish detergent, or natural hand cleaning liquid to produce a gritty exfoliating hand wash.
+Similar to the dust from a bandsaw – mix with dish detergent, or natural hand cleaning liquid to produce a gritty exfoliating hand wash.
 Use hardwoods like oak or maple and you can mix it with pine for consistency.
 Form a paste and scrub.
 Make some in advance, or make tubs and sell them!

 “We are developing poor soil into a pollinator garden and a permaculture food forest in the better soil as we clear the land.
 We use wood chips for the gardening area but the sawdust from the Junior Peterson goes into the pathways because it provides great weed suppression.” – Luke Jackson